written by: Donna Krug

-Donna Krug is the District Director and Family & Consumer Science Agent with K-State Research and Extension – Cottonwood District.
-You may reach her at: email@example.com or (620)793-1910.
+Donna Krug is the Family and Consumer Science Agent and District Director for K-State Research & Extension – Cottonwood District.
+You may reach her at: (620)793-1910 or firstname.lastname@example.org.